VonHeikemen/lsp-zero-docs/content/v4.x/tutorial.md

 # Tutorial

-Here you will learn enough about Neovim to configure lsp-zero version 4.
-We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally setup lsp-zero.
+Here you will learn enough to configure Neovim from scratch with LSP support.
+We will create a configuration file called `init.lua`, install a plugin manager, a colorscheme and finally install some plugins.

 If you already have a Neovim configuration with a plugin manager, go to the [getting started page](./getting-started) for a quick start.